HTTPArchive/almanac.httparchive.org/src/content/en/2025/webassembly.md

   )
 }}

-We see a clear "Power Law" in WebAssembly adoption: more popular sites are more likely it is to use Wasm.

-Key Insights from the Page Ranking Data:

-- **Top-Tier Dominance**: Wasm is most prevalent among the top 1,000 sites mobile.
-These are typically "heavy" applications like Figma, Adobe, or Google Meet that require high performance for complex tasks.
+We see a strong correlation between site popularity and WebAssembly adoption.
+Usage is most concentrated among the top 1,000 websites, reaching 2% on desktop and 1.27% on mobile.
+These top-tier sites frequently host complex applications—such as design tools or heavy media editors—that require the high performance Wasm provides.

-- **The "Long Tail" Effect**: While the percentage of adoption drops significantly as you move down there ranks, there is still usage across all ranks.

-- **Platform Parity**: There is a very close correlation between desktop and mobile usage across all ranking groups.
-This confirms that Wasm is being used as a cross-platform solution rather than being restricted to desktop-only environments.
+Adoption rates decrease as site rank declines, following a consistent distribution pattern.
+For sites outside the top 10 million, adoption is approximately 0.33% for desktop and 0.28% for mobile.
+While desktop usage remains higher in the top ranking groups, the gap narrows significantly in the long tail, suggesting that for the majority of the web, WebAssembly is deployed as a cross-platform resource rather than being restricted to specific environments.

-High-ranking sites are more likely to be complex web apps that need Wasm for performance, while lower-ranking sites (like simple blogs or small business pages) have not yet found a massive need for it—though they often use it "silently" via third-party libraries.

 ## WebAssembly requests

 {{ figure_markup(
   image="number-of-wasm-requests.png",
-  caption="Number of WASM requests", description="Bar chart showing total WASM, unique WASM files and unique response by modules with both clients.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSXX1UpspK3gNeMVyApXrSYk42_Wmeh9RVpGarOFbs9EVbuU8wDyQh72Mu9PckmNat2wRqfP4kVAOki/pubchart?oid=74534440&format=interactive", sql_file="counts.sql", sheets_gid="540023407"
+  caption="Number of Wasm requests", description="Bar chart showing total Wasm, unique Wasm files and unique response by modules with both clients.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSXX1UpspK3gNeMVyApXrSYk42_Wmeh9RVpGarOFbs9EVbuU8wDyQh72Mu9PckmNat2wRqfP4kVAOki/pubchart?oid=74534440&format=interactive", sql_file="counts.sql", sheets_gid="540023407"
   )
 }}

-There are over 300,000 wasm requests in our dataset, which come down to 32,197 unique wasm file requests on desktop and 29,997 on mobile.
-The large number of requests shows many sites are requesting multiple (hundreds in come cases!)
-WASM files.
+Overall, we recorded 303,496 WebAssembly requests on desktop and 308,971 on mobile.
+Although more desktop sites utilize WebAssembly, the total volume of requests is slightly higher on mobile.

+Furthermore, we identified 157,967 unique URLs on desktop and 165,870 on mobile.
+To estimate the number of unique binaries, we grouped modules by identical filename and response size.
+Using this method, we found 87,596 unique Wasm modules on desktop and 84,851 on mobile.
+These findings indicate that approximately 72% of WebAssembly requests serve duplicate modules, highlighting substantial reuse of libraries across the web.

 ### MIME type

 {{ figure_markup(
   image="top-mime-types.png",
   caption="Top MIME types",
-  description="Bar chart showing MimeTypes and Percentage of WASM request with both clients.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSXX1UpspK3gNeMVyApXrSYk42_Wmeh9RVpGarOFbs9EVbuU8wDyQh72Mu9PckmNat2wRqfP4kVAOki/pubchart?oid=1325615855&format=interactive", sql_file="mime_types.sql", sheets_gid="1706394885",
+  description="Bar chart showing MimeTypes and Percentage of Wasm request with both clients.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSXX1UpspK3gNeMVyApXrSYk42_Wmeh9RVpGarOFbs9EVbuU8wDyQh72Mu9PckmNat2wRqfP4kVAOki/pubchart?oid=1325615855&format=interactive", sql_file="mime_types.sql", sheets_gid="1706394885",